lanwen/lanwen.github.io/content/posts/2021-03-01_jenkins-custom-pipeline-dsl.md

 ### Groovy magic

 What is really cool - `Jenkinsfile`s are still kinda... groovy.
 Not fully, but almost.
-Thus, we can you some magic of groovy DSLs.
+Thus, we can use some magic of groovy DSLs.
 I found a great article which explains mostly everything https://sandstorm.de/de/blog/post/how-to-create-a-dsl-with-groovy.html, so I would only mention a few caveats and the end-result.